Do the terrible two’s really exist?

 But whatever you do, do not give in to your child’s demands.

-By doing this, you are reinforcing to your child that when she screams, mommy/daddy/grandma gives in.
+By doing this, you are reinforcing to your child that when they scream, mommy/daddy/grandma gives in.

 Make Discipline Clear